Canadian Forts

 (1925 - 1927), near Bathurst Inlet

-A Hudson's Bay Co. post at the mouth of the Western River.
-Replaced by the Banks Peninsula post.
+A Hudson's Bay Co. post near the mouth of the Western River.
+Relocated to the east side of the river, three miles above its mouth, in 1926.
+Replaced by the Banks Peninsula Post.

 Kent Peninsula Post